zendesk/sunshine-conversations-shoplifter/README.md

 # Shoplifter

-A reference implementation of Smooch.io OAuth flows.
+A reference implementation of Sunshine Conversations OAuth flows.
 A working example can be found at https://shoplifter.herokuapp.com.

 # How to use